Music fans love merch. Despite how much music has become digital with streaming, we still seek and crave having something physical from artists to:

 If you have the audience and brand power, it’s another fun way to change things up from your typical band tee and hat, especially if the food product ties into or relates to your song, album or brand as a whole.

 For example, I recently received an order of hot sauce inspired by my favorite artists Atmosphere.
 It was a collaboration with HAB Sauces based out in Portland, Oregon.
 Only 500 bottles were made.
 Luckily, I saw the social media post and picked up a 4 bottle set for my collection before it sold out in hours.
+Because of the success of this release, HAB Sauces and Atmosphere went on to do 2 more hot sauce collaborations.

 The name of the sauce is “North of Hell,” which is the name of a Europe tour they did in 2014.